Listen to this article:

 Low Lunge

-Come back to a tabletop position and step your right leg forward in between your hands into a low lunge.
-Keep your left knee on the floor and straighten your spine, placing your hands on the right thigh or releasing them by your sides.
+Return to Tabletop and step your right leg forward in between your hands into a low lunge.
+Keep your left knee on the floor and lengthen your spine, placing your hands on your mat on either side of your front foot.

 Downward Facing Dog